 The way employees learn at work is rapidly changing.

-Previously, learning and development efforts were largely uniform and did not take into account the properties of the individual.
+Previously, learning and development (L&D) efforts were largely uniform and did not take into account individual learning needs or preferences.
 Rows of desks and long presentations were the norm.

 Now, things are different—for the better.

-At Together, we see more and more companies starting peer learning programs on our mentoring platform because they recognize that employee growth starts with the relationships they have.
+At Together, we’ve seen a growing phenomenon of companies using our mentoring platform to start peer learning programs, because they recognize that employee growth starts with peer collaboration.

 By the end of this article, you’ll be well-suited to start your own peer-to-peer mentorship program.